 After all the data is summarized, I exclude observations, in which the speech rate is 10 syllables per seconds or higher, as they are obvious outliers.
 Their presence may be explained by markup errors.
 All in all, there were 31 446 observations and after the exclusion, this number reduced to 31 434.
 The observations, which duration was longer than 15000 ms were also excluded, as they are abnormally long.
 Most likely, they correspond to several sentences, which, for some reasons, were not divided into separate segments.

 As a next step, I visualize the data to control the linear dependency of the dependent variable (speech rate) on independent variables (length of an utterance in syllables, age and gender of participants), as the linear dependency of variables is one of the assumptions of linear regression.
-Plot N contains this visualization (different colours mark different participants).
+Plot 4 contains this visualization (different colours mark different participants).

-Plot N. Dependence of speech rate on length of an utterance in syllables.
+Plot 4.
+Dependence of speech rate on length of an utterance in syllables.